 When you turn Server Health Check on, SqlBak starts to monitor your local drive and all databases to check their size and index fragmentation level.
 You can tune SqlBak to send you an email warning if free disk space or database size reaches some predefined limits.

 Local Drive Health Check

-As a result, you can only check how much free space you have on your local disk and how much space each folder requires.
+As a result, from the website, you can only see how much free space you have on your local disk and how much space each folder takes.
 Please note, on the Health Check page you will not find folders that are less than 1GB.
-Also, it is important to know, that folder information is updated only once a day.
+Also, it is important to know that folder information is updated only once a day.

 SQL Server Database Health Check

 In the same manner, regarding your databases, SqlBak gathers only database names and sizes, along with some additional information, like index fragmentation level.
 No other information or structure of your database is sent to our server.
 In contrast to the local drive health check, the database health check is performed every hour because the data in the databases often changes more frequently.

 During the regular health check, SqlBak gathers only the names and sizes of your folders and databases.
 This means all your data is secured and stays on your server.